 Identification of piriformis syndrome or sciatica requires proper testing and examination.
 The piriformis muscle begins at the sacrum near the sacroiliac joint and is attached to the femur/thigh bone at the outer area of the hip.
-The sciatic nerve passes typically under or through the muscle before going down the back of the thigh.
+The sciatic nerve typically passes under or through the muscle before going down the back of the thigh.

 The piriformis helps to turn the hip outward and bring the thigh outward to one side while the hip is bent.
 This could be when raising the knee and bringing the leg out.
 An example is stepping out of a car.
 The muscle also helps to stabilize when walking, running, and standing.
 Individuals with the sciatic nerve passing through the piriformis have an increased chance of developing piriformis syndrome.
 It can also be called piriformis sciatica since it is not true sciatica.